Telfords Bus & Coach: Services

 Telfords operated services from Macquarie Park to Epping station under contract to Optus and from Sydney Olympic Park to Lidcombe station, Strathfield station and the Sydney central business district under contract to the Commonwealth Bank.
 It also operates school buses for various Eastern Suburbs and Inner West schools.

 On 23 March 2015, Telfords commenced operating an express commuter service from Rouse Hill to the Sydney CBD under the Your Commute brand.
 This was previously operated by Bankstown Coaches as the Bullet Bus until November 2014.

 Fleet

-As at July 2015, the fleet consisted of 94 buses and coaches.
-Fleet livery is white, red and grey.
+As at September 2024, the fleet consisted of 68 buses and coaches.